raspberrypilearning/dress-for-the-weather/en/step_6.md

 KeyError: 'all'
 ```

-THis will happen if there is no rain forecast, so you can use another `try` and `except` error check to catch the error.
-This time, you can specify exactly what error you are expecting to catch.
+This will happen if there is no rain forecast, so you can use another `try` and `except` error check to catch the error.
+This time, you can specify exactly which error you are expecting to catch.

 --- task ---
 Change your code so the `KeyError` can be caught.